duracloud/mill-deploy/README.md

 source venv/bin/activate
 # Install the application
 python setup.py install
-# Set up your configuration files
-Copy the sample configuration files in the ./sample-config directory to another directory and enter your environment specific properties.
 # Preliminary setup in AWS:
 In addition to setting up an IAM Role with sufficient permissions (TBD), you'll need to setup a VPC and subnets, VPC Security Group, and EFS file system.